jakobharder/burntime/doc/ai-behavior.md

   - keeps food, water, production tools and construction materials needed for future expansion
   - [cheat] can generate the cheapest required hiring item when recruiting in a city
   - visits city traders deliberately but uses roaming traders only when already passing through their location
+  - trades with the fixed city trader and every roaming trader currently in the city

 ## I Easy

 - group
   - travels with up to 2 people, including the leader
+  - recruits NPCs with 0-40% experience when available
 - camps
   - sets an expansion wait of 3-5 turns after creating a camp
-  - can control at most 1 camp more than the leading human player
+  - can control at most 2 camps more than the leading human player
+  - ignores this limit in an all-AI game
   - uses 1 guard per camp
+  - guards use only knives or axes, never pitchforks or guns
   - considers a camp threatened when an opponent is directly adjacent
 - attacks
-  - normally attacks an empty human camp or one with a single unarmed guard
+  - normally attacks a human camp with a single guard armed with at most a knife
+  - attacks with knives and axes, never pitchforks or guns
   - requires about 135% of the estimated defender strength
   - waits 4 turns after capturing an enemy camp before attacking again
 - economy